Sarthak-Sidhant/redstalk/README.md

       *   Total word count in their posts and comments.
       *   Lexical diversity (Type-Token Ratio) – kinda shows how rich their vocabulary might be.
       *   Breakdown of whether their posts were self-text or link posts.
-      *   An estimated ratio of how many times they asked questions (using NLTK).
   *   **Engagement Metrics:**
       *   Average upvotes per post/comment.
       *   Total/Average awards received.